cloudmesh-community/book/chapters/cloud/packer.md

 1. alias `python` to `python3`

-Let us assume that the VM is now in a desirable state for the purpose of doing development on a large number of virtual machines and you want to distribute it to the rest of your team or community so that all are using the same environment.
+Let us assume that the VM is now in a desirable state for the purpose of doing development on a large number of virtual machines, and you want to distribute it to the rest of your team or community so that all are using the same environment.
 You could simply send your team members a copy of your Ubuntu 18.04 VirtualBox VM assuming they will